a blog about cars, car blog

 Wednesday January 11, 2006

 For Ferrari Fans Who Have Considered Suicide/When the Rainbow Is Enuf: It's officially the 2006 Silly Concept Car Season.
 If it hasn't happened already, someone will eventually produce a glossy, coffee-table book titled 'World's Worst Concept Cars'.
 There's certainly lots of fodder - enough for several volumes.
-I suspect that Volume I will have the Bertone 308GT Rainbow on the cover.
-This 1976 disaster is truly the ugliest Ferrari ever made.
-Bertone's own website refers to the vehicle as "unconventional".
-Ahem.
-Truly an understatement for a machine which mirrors a kit-bashed plastic model Fiat X1/9 assembled by a glue-sniffing, pimply teenage slacker.

-Damn!
-I Wish I Had Written This: I'm kind-of jealous because Robert Farago communicates so clearly about the Über-Hype of the NAIAS : "Once upon a time, the Detroit auto show was The Detroit Auto Show, not some gussied-up international flying circus.
+Damn.
+I Wish I Had Written This: I'm kind-of jealous because Robert Farago communicates so clearly about the Über-Hype of the NAIAS: "Once upon a time, the Detroit auto show was The Detroit Auto Show, not some gussied-up international flying circus.
 Carmakers showed off wild, inherently stupid concept cars that would never, ever be built and the latest update to their showroom models.
 And then everyone headed off to open bars and hooker-laden hospitality suites to do what comes natural to middle-aged white men.
 Now the suits are serious and the web is alive with the sound of clickery, as even industry addicts struggle to keep up with dozens of new models headed for the showrooms.
 While it's easy to get caught up in the buzz, I'm here to say that all this newfangled media bullshit and product overkill will, as the Brits say, end in tears. ...

-The Big Three are neglecting their core models in favor of entirely new models that look like nothing else in their portfolio (e.g. the Lincoln MKX).
-While the Japanese are not adverse to growing and selling a bit of strange fruit from time to time, they refine and refine and refine their existing best-sellers, minting money and growing market share.
 Screw GM's new crossovers, how's the new Impala and big Caddy?
 Forget about the Ford Edge, how's the new Lincoln LS - I'm sorry, Five Hundred?
 Crap, really.
 Nothing but a big soft target for rival automakers coveting their audience.
 The fact that Ford and GM's "new" SUVs won't offer a world-class hybrid powerplant for another year is nothing less than a disgrace."

 And finally: "That's because the vast majority customers don't want a new car.
 They want a better car.
 As you can plainly see at The North American International Clusterfuck, Detroit seems resolutely determined not to give it to them."

 Amen.
 Oh, I'll have some things to say about Lincoln's new model on Friday's edition of 'The View'.
-Try to contain your excitement.

 Why I Don't Read The Freep Much: Sarah Webster of the Detroit Free Press writes, "...
 Ford Motor Co. will kick off a plan to rescue its struggling 89-year-old Lincoln brand."
-The first Lincoln automobile was a 1921 model.
-Do the math.

 Best Dumb-Ass Detroit Show Quote So Far: Chrysler design chief Trevor Creed said "there is nothing nostalgic" about the Challenger concept.
 Riiiight. (hat tip - Straightline)

 Maybe It's Just My Age ... but when I saw the write-up on the Ford Reflex concept car, my eyes kept seeing Ford Reflux.
-I thought to myself, "What's next - the Mercury Prilosec?"

 Tool Time: According to this site, there's a rumor that Snap-On Tools has booted 44 engineers.